The Saga Pattern: Managing Distributed Transactions

 If step 3 fails, you run the compensation for step 2 (refund) and then step 1 (release inventory).
 The saga undoes what it did, leaving the system consistent.

-Ship-->|OK| Saga
+participant Saga

 Note over Saga: Success - all steps complete

-Saga vs Two-Phase Commit
+Saga vs two-phase commit

 Two-phase commit (2PC) locks resources until all participants confirm.
 It provides atomicity but at the cost of availability.
 If the coordinator fails during the commit phase, participants may be left waiting indefinitely.